jorismueller/Joris-website/content/work_in_progress/khmerrouge/index.md

 publication: ""
 publication_short: ""

-abstract: "How does a legacy of violence and expropriation shape the demand for current property rights?"
+abstract: "How does the legacy of violence and expropriation by the Khmer Rouge shape the demand for current property rights in Cambodia?"

-summary: "How does a legacy of violence and expropriation shape the demand for current property rights?"
+summary: "How does the legacy of violence and expropriation by the Khmer Rouge shape the demand for current property rights in Cambodia?"

 featured: false
 ---